How Much Does Youth Hockey Cost in Utah?

 Where Your Money Goes in Utah

-Savings tip: Utah's Olympic-legacy rinks keep costs more reasonable than other Western states — take advantage by comparing programs across the Salt Lake metro.
+Savings tip: Utah's Olympic-legacy rinks keep costs more reasonable than other Western states.
+Compare programs across the Salt Lake metro to take advantage.
 For Colorado and Nevada tournament travel, book hotels 6-8 weeks out and split rooms with other Utah families.

 Hidden Costs in Utah

-Utah's Olympic-legacy rinks keep ice costs more reasonable than other Western states, but the $5-$10 million renovation of many 2002-era facilities is pushing some programs to temporary homes with longer drives.
-Competitive teams travel to Colorado, Nevada, and Arizona — all 5-8 hour drives through mountain terrain with winter conditions.
+Utah's Olympic-legacy rinks keep ice costs more reasonable than other Western states, but the $5-$10 million renovation of many 2002-era facilities is moving some programs to temporary homes with longer drives.
+Competitive teams travel to Colorado, Nevada, and Arizona, all 5-8 hour drives through mountain terrain with winter conditions.

 Get your personalized estimate at Hockey Budget.